 In line with its strategy to diversify its markets, MCB expanded into non-banking financial services, a sector where it is now considered as a benchmark player.
 A comprehensive range of investor services is offered by MCB Capital Markets Ltd and speciality driven subsidiaries.
 In addition, MCB also proposes leasing, factoring and microfinance solutions.

 The Bank of Banks

-MCB is also actively pursuing its market development drive on the basis of its 'Bank of Banks' strategy, positioning itself as a regional focal point for handling trade finance, payments and cards operations outsourcing, amongst others.
+MCB is also actively pursuing its market development drive on the basis of its 'Bank of Banks' strategy, positioning itself as a regional focal point for handling trade finance, payments outsourcing and advisory services amongst others.

 Gearing up for the future

-In view of our aspiration to foster a more flexible and agile organisation, the Bank has embarked on a journey to reinforce its capabilities and fundamentally transform itself towards becoming increasingly digital, sustainable and people focused in the future.
+In view of our aspiration to make banking simple, easy, accessible and convenient whilst delivering superior customer experience, the Bank has embarked on a journey to reinforce its capabilities and fundamentally transform itself towards becoming increasingly digital, sustainable and people focused in the future.
 This shift is currently being driven through three major undertakings namely the Corporate Sustainability, HR Transformation, and Digital Transformation Programmes.
-The Bank will be focused on using automation and technology to deliver a more efficient and exciting banking experience that better reflects the changing ways our customers now wish to bank.

 Facts & figures

 - Assets: Rs 665 bn as at 30 June 2022